emanSaad/wikiProject/README.md

 This project creates an encyclopedia that consists of a number of encyclopedia entries on various topics.

 The homepage lists  all the topics in the encyclopedia.
+The user can click on any topic to see the article content.

 ![Encyclopedia Homepage](images/wikiHome.png)